 The second chapter of the Bhagavad Gita is Sankhya Yoga.
 This is the most important chapter of the Bhagavad Gita as Lord Krishna condenses the teachings of the entire Gita in this chapter.
 This chapter is the essence of the entire Gita.
 Sankhya Yoga can be categorized into 4 main topics - 1.
 Arjuna completely surrenders himself to Lord Krishna and accepts his position as a disciple and Krishna as his Guru.
 He requests Krishna to guide him on how to dismiss his sorrow.
 2. Explanation of the main cause of all grief, which is ignorance of the true nature of Self.
 3. Karma Yoga - the discipline of selfless action without being attached to its fruits.
 4. Description of a Perfect Man - One whose mind is steady and one-pointed.

-Arjun said: O Madhusudan, how can I shoot arrows in battle on men like Bheeshma and Dronacharya, who are worthy of my worship, O destroyer of enemies?OPEN VERSE
+Arjuna said: O Madhusudana, O destroyer of enemies, how can I fight with arrows in battle against Bhisma and Drona who are worthy of adoration?OPEN VERSE

 Rather than killing the noble-minded elders, it is better in this world to live even on alms.
 But, by killing the elders we shall only be enjoying here the pleasures of wealth and desirable things drenched in blood.OPEN VERSE

 We do not know this as well as to which is the better for us, (and) whether we shall win, or whether they shall conquer us.
 Those very sons of Dhrtarastra, by killing whom we do not wish to live, stand in confrontation.OPEN VERSE